How to Paint Ceilings Quickly and Easily

 Now, put the fill tube into your paint can and pull back on the plunger to fill the roller with paint.

-I highly recommend that you use a paint that’s designed specifically for ceilings.
-You’ll notice that brush and roller lines are minimal.
-The one I like goes on with a slight purple tint that fades to white as the paint dries; this lets me see if I’ve missed any spots.
+I highly recommend that you use a paint that’s designed specifically for ceilings because it can help minimize brush and roller lines.
+The ones I like applies with a slight purple tint that fades to white as the paint dries and lets me see if I’ve missed any spots.

 Since the SMART roller can cover around 70sf with one fill, you’ll find that your painting only takes about half as long as it does with a traditional roller.
 That makes it easy for me to knock out several rooms at a time!

-That’s all there is to it--the SMART roller makes it a quick and easy job!
+That’s all there is to it - the Wagner SMART roller makes it a quick and easy to paint roll a ceiling!
 This sponsored post was created by 11 Magnolia Lane.
-For more details or to see more of our laundry room, visit us at 11MagnoliaLane.com.
+For more details or to see more of our laundry room project, visit us at 11MagnoliaLane.com.